WCCBT in Africa: Building Regional Workforce Capacity in CBT and Increasing Access to Evidence-Based Mental Health Care

 - Dr. Ronald Muyomba and Mr. James Sebuddee indicate an interest in developing a non-profit CBT organization in Uganda.

-- The Pan-African Committee officially transitions to the WCCBT-CBT Organization of Africa Development Taskforce.
+- The Pan-African Committee officially transitions to the WCCBT-CBT Association of Africa Development (WCCBT-CBTAA) Taskforce.

-- Africa Members include Dr. Jamal Chiboub (Morocco), Dr. Stephanie Okolo (Nigeria), Dr. Shane Pienaar (South Africa), Dr. Ronald Muyomba and James Sebudee (Uganda), Dr. Tarisai Bere (Zimbabwe).
+- Leaders of CBT associations in Africa include Dr. Jamal Chiboub (Morocco), Dr. Stephanie Okolo (Nigeria), Dr. Shane Pienaar (South Africa), Dr. Ronald Muyomba and James Sebudee (Uganda), Ms. Tarisai Bere (Zimbabwe).

-- Africa supporters on the committee include Dr. Helen MacDonald, Dr. Pierre Phillipot, Dr. Peter Phiri, and Dr. Lata McGinn.
+- Africa supporters on the committee include Dr. Helen MacDonald, Dr. Pierre Phillipot, Dr. Peter Phiri, and Dr. Lata McGinn, president of the World Confederation of CBT.

-- The committee plans a virtual roundtable on October 28th, 2025.
+- The committee worked together to plan the virtual roundtable on October 28th, 2025.

 CBT Country Organizations in Africa